noisyboiler/wampy/README.md

 A Client is some kind of application that __calls__ or __subscribes__ to another Client, else provides something for others to call or subscribe to.
 These are "Roles" that are performed by a Client, and they are referred to as *Caller*, *Callee*, *Publisher* and *Subscriber*.

-A Router is another type of application - a message broker - that is either a *Broker* or a *Dealer* &

-and highly likely to be Crossbar.
+A Router is another type of application - a message broker - that is either a *Broker* or a *Dealer* & and highly likely to be Crossbar.

 Whatever application you're dealing with, WAMP refers to these as a __Peer__.

-As a Client you don't need

 With __wampy__ you can create Peers to implement WAMP roles: Callee, Caller, Publisher, Subscriber, Broker and Dealer.

 ### Quickstart: wampy from a Python console.

-Before any messaging can happen you need a Peer to implement the Dealer or Broler roles, or both.
+Before any messaging can happen you need a Router.
+This is a Peer that implements the Dealer or Broker roles, or both.
+Messages are then routed between Clients over an administritive domain called a "realm".

-For example, using the built-in Crossbar router to act as an RPC Dealer.

-	In [1]: from wampy.testing.routers import Crossbar

-	In [2]: crossbar = Crossbar(
-	   ...: 	host='localhost',
-       ...: 	config_path='./wampy/testing/routers/config.json',
-       ...: 	crossbar_directory='./'
-       ...: )

-    In [3]: crossbar.start()

-    ... watch plenty of Crossbar.io logging ouput fly by....

-A client (either a Caller or a Callee) can then begin a Session with the Router.
+I suggest that you use Crossbar.io and start it up on the default host and port with the defauly realm.
+See the Crossbar.io docs for the instructions for this.
+Then open a Python console in

+You can then

-	In [4]: from wampy.peers.clients import WampClient
+	In [1]: from wampy.peers.clients import WampClient

-	In [5]: class DateService(WampClient):
+	In [2]: class DateService(WampClient):
 	   ...: 	""" A service that tells you todays date """ ...:
 	   ...: 	@property